 Mortgage preapproval vs. prequalification

-If you choose to finance the home with a mortgage, you need to find out from a lender how much money you can borrow.
-You’ll also want to figure out what payment amount is comfortable for you within your overall monthly budget.
+If you intend to finance a new home with a mortgage, you may want to find out how much money you can borrow from a lender.
+You’ll also want to figure out what monthly payment amount is comfortable for you within your overall budget.
+Mortgage prequalification and mortgage preapproval can help you determine what a lender may loan you so you can plan your financial future.

-That estimate is not guaranteed by the lender because they most likely have not seen proof of your finances or pulled your credit at this point.
-In fact, you haven’t even put in an official mortgage loan application yet.
-Think of prequalification as a loan amount you MIGHT qualify for IF you apply.
+This estimate is not a guarantee of mortgage approval or the loan amount you'll receive.
+In fact, you haven’t even submitted an official mortgage application yet.
+Think of prequalification as the loan amount you may qualify for if you formally apply for a mortgage with a lender.

 Prequalification to buy a new home